matteobertoldo/atomforce/README.md

 # Atomforce

 Salesforce Commerce Cloud (ex Demandware) uploader for Atom.
 Upload your files and cartridges on SFCC via WebDAV. <br />
-Atomforce is a package for Atom that with a simple interface in the Status Bar that helps you upload files and cartridges in your Sandbox.
+Atomforce is a package for Atom, that with a simple interface in the Status Bar, helps you upload files and cartridges in your Sandbox.

 ## Installation (Soon)